Studies & Trials

 Clinical trials are a key research tool for advancing medical knowledge and patient care.
 ECD Clinical trials determine whether a treatment is safe and effective for ECD patients.
 Clinical trials produce the best data available for healthcare decision-making.

 During a clinical trial, doctors, nurses, social workers, and other healthcare providers might be part of your treatment team.
 They will monitor your health closely.
 You may have more tests and medical exams than you would have if you had not participated in a clinical trial.
 Some people will need to travel or stay in hospitals to participate in clinical trials.
 ECD Clinical trials are currently occurring in medical centers and doctors’ offices in the US and Europe.
+Nearly all of the time, clinical trials provide the medication free of charge, however the rest of medical care (visits, scans, blood draws) are billed to insurance in countries where health care is paid for by insurance (such as the US).
+It is very rare for ECD clinical trials to provide financial support for travel and accommodation so one should expect to pay for these themselves or seek assistance from charitable foundations.

 Even if you don’t directly benefit from the results of the clinical trial you take part in, the information gathered can help others and add to scientific knowledge.
 People who take part in clinical trials are vital to the process of improving medical care.
 Many people volunteer because they want to help others.